 – Weak or slow movements of the baby

 Dear pregnant sister, here are some tips that will help you pass the month of Ramadan with your baby safely:

-– Make sure you have the Suhoor (pre-dawn) meal, but eat it as late as possible to support you for most of the day.
-The Suhoor meal should contain starches and foods rich in calories such as dried dates or fruits, as well as fresh vegetables and fruits to help you withstand thirst during the fast.
+– Make sure you have the Sahoor (pre-dawn) meal, but eat it as late as possible to support you for most of the day.
+The Sahoor meal should contain starches and foods rich in calories such as dried dates or fruits, as well as fresh vegetables and fruits to help you withstand thirst during the fast.

 – The pregnant woman needs about 2,250 calories daily and this can be obtained from foods that are rich in vitamins and mineral salts that contain iron, calcium, sodium and potassium.
 Hence, we recommend the pregnant woman to break her fast with a large cup of fruit juice to quench her thirst and provide her with the necessary calories rapidly.

 – Normal amounts of salt in food are necessary to make up for the lost salt during sweating.
 The pregnant woman should refrain from having a lot of tea, coffee, soda, or ice cream.

 – It is recommended to eat moderately and avoid the foods that cannot be digested easily such as fried foods, fats or fatty foods.
 Such things cause indigestion and acidity, which are common among pregnant women.
 Hence, it is preferred to boil food or grill it without any fats or oils.

 – The pregnant woman should have a suitable quantity of the starches that are found in bread (one slice or piece), macaroni and rice (7 to 8 spoons).
 These foods provide the body with easily digested calories.

 – Iftaar (the fast-breaking meal) should be completed with a dish of fresh vegetables and salads to help in digestion and provide the pregnant woman with vitamins.